Last Updated: May 03, 2021

 Psychology is commonly defined as "the scientific study of the mind and behavior."
 It is a social science, meaning it is concerned with the study of human behavior and society.
-In most cases it more closely resembles fields of study like anthropology and sociology than it does "hard" sciences like chemistry and physics.
+In most cases, it more closely resembles fields of study like anthropology and sociology than it does "hard" sciences like chemistry and physics.

 Careers in psychology can be broadly separated into research, clinical, and industry positions.
 Research positions focus more on the theoretical and methodological aspects of psychology.
 For instance, most environmental psychologists, neuropsychologists, and forensic psychologists work with data analysis rather than with people.
 Clinical positions are centered around interactions with people.
-For instance, a career may focus on diagnosis and treatment of patients with mental health issues.
-Therapist, Marriage Counselors, Social Workers, and Substance Abuse Counselors all fall under this type category.
+For instance, a career may focus on the diagnosis and treatment of patients with mental health issues.
+Therapists, Marriage Counselors, Social Workers, and Substance Abuse Counselors all fall under this type of category.
 Finally, psychologists in industry settings may use their skills to analyze market research.
 An example of this would be a consumer psychologist.

 Careers in Psychology with an Undergraduate Degree